Jincang Lake: Attractions

 Inside Jincang Lake, there are several areas unique in their features for tourists to enjoy.

 Barefoot Forest Park

-One area is the Barefoot Forest Park (赤足森林, Pinyin:ChìZúSēnLín).
+One area is the Barefoot Forest Park (赤足森林 (Chìzúsēnlín)).
 The concept originates in Germany, where it was first established to allow local residents to "get closer to nature and walk barefoot to feel nature's existence".
 In Taicang, there is a large presence of German companies and German nationals operating and living within the city.
 In order to provide a leisure place for both foreign and local people, the government decided to build this barefoot forest park as an homage to those that exist in Germany.